 For more serious crimes, Qatari authorities may not allow U.S. Embassy officials to visit until the initial interrogation is completed.

 Qatari police sometimes arrest U.S. citizens without providing access to legal counsel.
-You could be arrested if you are a:
+You could be arrested for being a:

-If arrested – regardless of the charge – you will probably spend 1-2 nights in jail before a hearing takes place.
+If arrested—regardless of the charge—you may spend 1-2 nights in jail before a hearing takes place.
 Once an arrest is made, only the Qatari Public Prosecution and Courts have the authority to grant a release.

 See our webpage for further information.

-It is illegal for Qatari employers to retain your passport,except for visa and immigration processing.
-U.S. passports are the property of the U.S. government and should not be outside of your control.
+Employment in Qatar: It is illegal for Qatari employers to retain your passport, except for visa and immigration processing.
+U.S. passports remain the property of the U.S. government and should not be outside of your control.

 In the event of a contract or employment dispute, Qatari authorities refer to the Arabic language of a contract.
 Verbal assurances or side letters are not binding in Qatar.

-In most cases, transferring employment prior to the end of a contract requires the permission of the previous employer (which is discretionary) and is subject to approval by the Ministry of the Interior.
-Recent changes to the law allow employees to transfer to new employers without permission at the end of their contract, which can last up to five years.
-Additional mechanisms for transferring between employers exist through the Ministry of Interior in cases such as bankruptcy, abuse, or repeated failure to pay an employee on time.
+In most cases, transferring employment prior to the end of a contract requires the permission of the previous employer (which is discretionary) and is subject to approval by the Ministry of the Interior, though recent changes to the law allow employees to transfer to new employers without permission at the end of their contract, which can last up to five years.
+Additional mechanisms for transfering employer exist through the Ministry of Interior in cases such as bankruptcy, abuse, or repeated failure to pay an employee on time.

 Faith-Based Travelers: Religion is a very sensitive issue in Qatar; treat any discussions on religion with care and caution.
 The law provides for a prison sentence of up to seven years for defaming, desecrating, or committing blasphemy against Islam, Christianity, or Judaism.
 The law also restricts public worship for non-Islamic faiths.

 Proselytizing is against the law.
 Attempts to covert a member of another religion or even “share your faith” can be considered “proselytizing.”
 Penalties for such actions include deportation or imprisonment.